DeadmanLabs/se-challenge-payroll/README.md

 - Secure CSV file upload with real-time validation.
 - Data stored in a relational database (PostgreSQL) for querying and reporting.
 - REST API for retrieving payroll reports based on uploaded data.
-- Automated tests to ensure the API works as expected in all scenarios.
+- Automated tests to ensure the API works as expected in many scenarios.
 - Scalable architecture for future enhancements and increased traffic.

 ## Project Structure (Fix)